YouTube Deletes Rapper Bryson Gray's 'Let's Go Brandon' Music Video over 'Pandemic Ain't Real' Song Lyric

 LISTEN BELOW:

-To date, nearly 412 million doses of the FDA approved covid vaccines have been administered in the United States, and over 189 million people have been fully vaccinated in the United States.
-According to the Centers for Disease Control and Prevention, the mRNA Covid vaccines made by Pfizer and Moderna reduce the risk of severe illness in people who are fully vaccinated by 90 percent or more.
+To date, nearly 412 million doses of the FDA approved covid vaccines have been administered in the United States, and over 189 million people in the U.S. have been fully vaccinated.
+According to the Centers for Disease Control and Prevention, the mRNA covid vaccines made by Pfizer and Moderna reduce the risk of severe illness in people who are fully vaccinated by 90 percent or more.

 .